opensource-force/osf-blog/content/posts/its-a-free-country/index.md

 # "It's a free country"

-Back in 2015 I bought a house in southeast Portland with my friend Luc.
+Back in 2015 I bought a house in southeast Portland with a friend.

 We had the benefit of both having gone to a small college in town called Reed.
 Reed is well known for its academics, and somewhat lax approach to substance use (at least it was back in our day).
 Those of us who went there are governed by the Honor Principle, an ill-defined set of rules that mostly amount to "don't be an asshole."

-True to our youthful indoctrination, we drew up an agreement with provisions on what should happen if either of us got a real girlfriend, but was a bit light on what will happen financially upon sale of our joint asset.
+True to our youthful indoctrination, we drew up an agreement with provisions on what should happen if either of us got a real girlfriend, but which was a bit light on what will happen financially upon sale of our joint asset.
 So when it came time to sell The Dojo, an affectionate nickname earned by the Asian decor that pre-dated our purchase, I consulted my lawyer, another Reedie, on what the legal and financial ramifications of the sale would be.
 Our conversation went something like this.